aaronzguan/Linear-and-Nonlinear-SLAM-Solvers/README.md

 # Least-Square SLAM Problems - Linear and Nonlinear SLAM Solvers

 This is the homework in CMU 16833-Robot Localization and Mapping Spring 2021.
 Different from the EKF SLAM, which is proactive, the offline SLAM algorithm can be viewed as a Least-Square problem: it simply accumulates information and then perform the inference to minimize the Mahalanobis Distance between the observation and estimation.
+For the Non-linear least-square case, First-order Taylor serier expansion is used to linearize the system and **Gauss-Newton** iterative algorithm is used to update the solution until convergence.

  We have all the odometry and observation data and iteratively optimize the non-linear SLAM problem to get the states of robot pose and landmarks all in once: